WizzWriters/Octasm/README.md

 ### Code Sections

-Every code section is made out of code blocks, that have label and a list of instructions:
+Every code section is made out of code blocks that have a label and a list of instructions:

 ```asm
 .text                 # code section directive